Why You Should Write a Letter to Your Future Self

-So be sure to include things that you are grateful for in your letter; this will remind your future self to remember when you were so thankful to be where you are right now.
+So be sure to include things you are grateful for in your letter; this will remind your future self to remember when you were so thankful to be where you are right now.

 Revel in how rare it is for two people to find real love in this world and hold onto it.

 Grow awareness in yourself

 I am so far removed from the angsty teenage me, but I am still the hopeless romantic I have always been.

 I also expect that we keep writing about it and that our words have an impact on others who are struggling.

 I spent nearly 10 minutes trying to fix the grammatical errors, thinking to myself, “What on earth were you doing when you wrote this…”

 Manifest your destiny and create your future

 Writing a letter to yourself (3, 5, or even ten years into the future) is the perfect way to let your imagination run wild and dream big.

-I’m not talking about specific goals (yet) but rather the desire for a bigger, better future.
-Four months ago, I wrote:
+Don’t let the uncertainty of failure, or the lie of security and stability, hold you back.
+You are the daughter of a rebel, a dreamer, and a brilliantly flawed man.
 Despite their parenting mistakes, that blood runs through your veins.
 They were made up of all things wild and impulsive, propelled into the world by unharnessed trauma.
-You have been afraid to tap into all of that abandon before, because it may consume you.
+You have been afraid to tap into all that abandon before because it may consume you.
 LET IT.
 Let it be the driving force.